 Are there any additional fees and taxes I'll have to pay for buying a vehicle out-of-state or out-of-country?

-The only additional fees involved in out-of-state or out-of-country transactions are associated with inspections that may not be involved with transactions in Maryland.
+The only additional fees with out-of-state or out-of-country transactions relate to inspections that may not be involved with transactions in Maryland.

 How do I apply for temporary tags?

 If you're buying a vehicle without tags, you'll probably have to apply for temporary registration.
 This will give you 30 days to get your vehicle safety inspected, registered, and titled.

 I'm buying a used vehicle and want to trace its history.
 Is there any way to do this?

 Yes.
 In fact, this is always a good idea if you're buying used cars, and for multiple reasons.
 You can confirm ownership of the vehicle, check the odometer reading, and see if the car may have potential problems (this occurs sometimes when the vehicle has been salvaged at some point in its history).

 You can request a title's history by completing an Request for Motor Vehicle Administration Records (Form DR-057).

 You'll have to know a couple of things to apply: